ComfyLiving

 Regardless of their differences in homeownership, both ethnic groups suffered from the Great Recession.
 In 2016, 71.9% of white people owned a home, while only 41.3% of black people did.
 Hispanics also make up a large portion of the US population, and 48.1% owned a home in 2004, while 47% did in 2016.

-15. Foreclosure rates: There were fewer applications for loans in 2015 than 2004: 2,665,303 compared to 6,388,598.
+15. Foreclosure statistics show there were fewer applications for loans in 2015 than in 2004: 2,665,303 compared to 6,388,598.

 (Pew Research Center)

 This study also demonstrates alarming disparities based on demographics.
 Blacks have experienced the most significant drop in applications, going from 425,603 in 2004 to 96,120 in 2015—a 77% drop.
 Hispanics were similarly affected, with a 76% drop (772,503 to 187,810 for the same years).
-Whites also applied for loans less, though they experienced a significantly lower drop than the other two ethnic groups, at only 45%.
+White people also applied for loans less, though they experienced a significantly lower drop than the other two ethnic groups, at only 45%.

 16. However, application approvals have grown since 2004, from 64% to 71% in 2015.